HarmoGlace/teamy/docs.md

 yarn add teamy
 ```

-After doing that you can read the tutorials on your right.
+After doing that you can read the [starting tutorial](./tutorial-starting.html).